kjell/mcn-2020-git-haiku/index.md

-Chirping of the quails
+A owner of the old thatched hut
-loneliness?
-Just one leaf
+these heavy snow-flakes settling
-On the temple porch
+Basho lines the moon